alberthun/legacy-sense-docs/guides/005-landmarks/002-api-guide.md

 Landmarks, or geofences, are geographical points of interest (POIs) defined by a perimeter.
 Landmarks are often used as a condition of a rule to evaluate a device's proximity to an area.
 A rule may check if a device has entered, exited, is inside, or outside the landmark.
 See [Landmark Conditions](/guides/rules/api-guide#landmark-conditions) in the Rules API guide for more information on using landmarks in rules.

-*Please double-check your coordinates when creating landmarks via the API.
-It may be helpful to check the dashboard and verify that they are created in the desired location.*

 Example:
 ```json
 {